napalm-git/verify-account-ui/README.md

 I used couple different colors in the Ui itself mainly whiteish and blueish very light blue or very dark blue colors.

 And the font was the Mule font from google fonts.

+Here is the pages link if you want to check it out 👉 https://napalm-git.github.io/verify-account-ui/